frank0434/Master/07tipsANDtricks/Q & A notes.md

+# 20200821

+output the 3rd round of slurp analysis the best surface kl with other parameters --> manually put them into a new apsimx file called `20200820BestSKL`
+This version still has the AD sowingdate 1 unchanged in terms of initial waters.

+Observations:
+1. Calibration against different component will yield different best fit stats.
+  For example, only calibrate the top layer will select the poor performance of overview predictions in general.

 # 20200818
 Slurp model results show there could be different RFV for each layer.
 A change point analysis could verify the model results?!